pydrofoil/pydrofoil/doc/rpythongenerationnotes.md

 - function
 - tuple (are initialized with mutation at the JIB level)
 - bool
+- string
+- bit (why is this different from bv1?)
+- ref: pointers
 - unit (="void")

 Mapping to RPython:

 - enums: int constants, enum constants get globally unique numbers from 0
 - unions: base class with different subclasses for the union members
+- struct: a single class. are they immutable? does assignment copy them?
 - int: rpython.rlib.rbigint.rbigint
 - i64: Python int
 - bv: rpython.rlib.rbigint.rbigint (only for now)